txusser/nifti_histogram_matching/README.md

 H^' [i]=〖(log⁡(H[i]+ α)〗^β

 where h and h’ represent the original and modified histograms, α is a constant larger than 1, introduced to avoid taking the algorithm of zero on empty bins, and β is the exponent of the power function.
-For our application, we have fixed α=1 and β=2.5, values found as conservative by the original authors (Toet & Wu, 2014).